-- Cluster F-Bomb: Jimmy Gestapo, DJ of IV's LCHC (Liberty City Hardcore).
-Luke (voiced by the man of the same name from 2 Live Crew) on Vice City Stories' Fresh 105 FM is this as well, as is Iggy Pop of IV's Liberty Rock Radio.
+- Cluster F-Bomb: Jimmy Gestapo, DJ of IV's LCHC and Luke Campbell on Vice City Stories' Fresh 105 FM are quite fond of firing off four letter words, as is Iggy Pop of IV's Liberty Rock Radio.

 - Comically Missing the Point